whylabs/whylogs/README.md

 ```

 This will open a viewer on your default browser where you can load a profile json summary, using the `Select JSON profile` button:
-Once the json is selected you can view your profile's features and
+Once the json is selected you can view your profile's features and associated statistics.
-associated and statistics.

 <img src="https://whylabs-public.s3-us-west-2.amazonaws.com/assets/whylogs-viewer.gif" title="whylogs HTML viewer demo">